Distributional Transform Based Information Reconciliation: Distributional Transform Expansion

-\begin{remark} The DTE defined as in \Cref{def:DTE} uses the univariate distributional transform to extract independent binary sequences from continuous valued data.
+The DTE defined as in \Cref{def:DTE} uses the univariate distributional transform to extract independent binary sequences from continuous valued data.
 Then, one could reasonably ask: what about a bivariate distributional transform such as $V = F_{QP}(Q,P)$?
-This goes back to CVQKD protocols with heterodyne measurement, where both quadratures modulation and detection outcomes are used to distil a secret key.
-It turns out that the Kendall distribution function of a random vector $X = X_1,\cdots, X_d$ with joint distribution $F$ and marginals $F_1,\cdots, F_d$ defined as $\kappa_F = \opn{Pr}\qty{F(X_1,\cdots, X_d)\leq t}$ need not to be uniform in $[0,1]$ \cite[Definition 3.9.5]{sempi2016}.
-In fact, for the bivariate case of independent random variables, $\kappa_F$ is not uniform, which is exactly the case of heterodyne measured CVQKD and the DTE reconciliation would not work. \end{remark}
+This goes back to CVQKD protocols with heterodyne measurement, where both quadratures modulation and detection outcomes are used to distill a secret key.
+It turns out that the Kendall distribution function \cite{nelsen2003} of a random vector $X = X_1,\cdots, X_d$ with joint distribution $F$ and marginals $F_1,\cdots, F_d$ defined as $\kappa_F = \opn{Pr}\qty{F(X_1,\cdots, X_d)\leq t}$ does not need to be uniform in $[0,1]$ \cite[Definition 3.9.5]{sempi2016}.
+In fact, for the bivariate case of independent random variables, $\kappa_F$ is not uniform, which is exactly the case of heterodyne measured CVQKD protocols and the DTE reconciliation would not work.